K. Takahashi

 page_type: site-wide-synthesis

-role: cross-cluster navigation and dependency map
+role: "human-readable cross-cluster navigation and dependency map"

-updated: 2026-04-17
+updated: 2026-05-22

-primary_machine_summary_anchor: "#canonical-synthesis-yaml"
+structured_summary_anchor: "#canonical-synthesis-yaml"

 pillars: